celer-pkg/celer/docs/en-US/cmd_clean.md

 # Clean command

-&emsp;&emsp;The celer clean command removes build cache files for a package or project, helping to free up disk space or resolve build issues caused by outdated cached data.
+&emsp;&emsp;The clean command allows to remove build cache files for a package or project, helping to free up disk space or resolve build issues caused by outdated cached data.

 ## Command Syntax